thirdreality/nightlight_mt/README.md

 During the process, the light first turns on and then off

 Until the yellow light comes on, indicating that factory reset OK

+# Questions and Answers

+If you encounter any inconvenience in using our night light products, please refer to <a href="https://github.com/thirdreality/nightlight_mt/docs_3r/FAQ/FAQ_3R.md">FAQ</a> for help.